meidelien/meidelien.github.io/_pages/about.md

 ------

 - Making software tools that help me and others do better research
-- Clean, repeatable analysis (notebooks, pipelines, "it just runs")
+- Clean, repeatable analysis tools ("it just runs")
 - Visuals that tell the story without a lecture

 Current focus